jmbeach/dotfiles/gnome/README.md

 ### [Walkpaper2](https://extensions.gnome.org/extension/5267/walkpaper2/)

 I install this so that I can have a different wallpaper on each desktop.
+[My wallpapers](https://github.com/jmbeach/far_nearer)

 ### [Emoji Selector](https://extensions.gnome.org/extension/1162/emoji-selector/)